New York City Debt Collection Defense Attorney

 When an income execution has been served on a source of income, the employer must begin withholding the specified amount from their payments to the debtor and turn it over to the sheriff or marshal to be paid to the creditor.
 If this doesn't happen, the creditor can begin a court proceeding against the income source to recover the accrued installments.

-If the debtor quits or is fired from the job, the income execution is voided but can be reinstated if he or she returns to that job within ninety (90) days.
+If employment ends, the levy becomes ineffective and the employer must notify the marshal; the execution may be re‑served if the debtor is rehired within 90 days (CPLR 5231[f]).
 The sheriff or marshal involved with the income execution needs to make any accrued payments and account for their efforts and expenses to the creditor and the court every ninety (90) days.

 If there are competing income executions, meaning two or more creditors are seeking to execute on the same income for different debts, then whichever is filed first takes priority.
 The other may be returned as unsatisfied if there is not enough money left from the debtor's available income to make the payment.
 However, that creditor could continue attempting to execute the income from future payments until funds are available.

-Some Debt Types Permit Wage Garnishment Without a Judgment
+Some Debt Types Permit Wage Garnishment Without a Court Judgment

 Creditors can garnish your wages for specific debts without needing a court judgment.
 These debts include: